RBartho/Aesthetics-Toolbox/README.md

 5. The number of images you can load into the application at one time is limited by the amount of RAM your computer (or the server) has.
 Also, large images require much more processing time than smaller images.

-# Privacy and security
-If you use the local installation version, all calculations and data transfers of the application take place on your local computer.
-The browser is used only as an interface.
-No data is uploaded to the Internet.
-The opposite is true for the Streamlit Community Cloud version.

 # Contributors
 Ralf Bartho: Toolbox concept, code development, maintenance, bugfixes <br />